Industrial Hemp and Medical Cannabis Research

 Prior to the passage of the Agricultural Improvement Act of 2018, products of the cannabis sativa A plants were classified as a Schedule 1 controlled substance, meaning it was considered to be a drug with no currently acceptable medical use and a high potential for abuse.
 The Agricultural Improvement Act of 2018 removed industrial hemp, which is defined as having a THC level of no higher than 0.3%, from the controlled substance schedules altogether.
 Nonetheless, industrial hemp continues to be subject to certain controls and restrictions as described below.
 The DEA will also assert jurisdiction over materials derived from high THC marijuana even if the materials themselves contain less than 0.3% THC.
 Georgia law regarding implementing the 2018 Farm Bill can be found at O.C.G.A.
 2-23-1-12.

-At the present time, Georgia Southern faculty may engage in research on CBD or other cannabis compounds without any licenses for growing or possessing it so long as it can be determined that the CBD or other compounds have been derived from industrial hemp and not marijuana.
+At the present time, Georgia Southern faculty may engage in research on CBD or other cannabis compounds without any licenses for possessing it so long as it can be determined that the CBD or other compounds have been derived from industrial hemp and not marijuana.
 The supplier of any hemp materials for research purposes must 1) be working in a state that has received USDA approval for its state regulatory plan and be operating in accordance with that plan; or 2) obtained a license for hemp production directly from the USDA if the operator is operating in a state that has opted not to seek USDA approval for hemp production.
-3) able and willing to provide documentation for the hemp classification
+3) able and willing to provide documentation for the hemp classification.
+Hemp may not be grown on campus for research purposes but faculty may conduct research on hemp cultivated by a licensed hemp grower on the grower’s premises.

 The 2018 Farm Bill legalizing industrial hemp specifically preserved the FDA’s authority to regulate products containing industrial hemp and hemp-derived products like CBD.
 The FDA continues to regulate these products as drugs that require its authorization.
 In addition, it is illegal to market CBD or a food containing CBD as a dietary supplement.
 Therefore, researchers conducting clinical investigations involving the use of hemp products for human use would likely need to submit an IND application with the FDA and obtain institutional approval in addition to IRB approval.